Christianity in Libya: Persecution

 In February 2014, east of Benghazi, seven Coptic Christians were dragged out of their houses in the middle of the night and shot dead execution-style by Islamic State of Iraq and the Levant (ISIL).

 On January 12, 2015, twenty-one Coptic Christians were abducted by forces of ISIL.
 On February 15, 2015, those 21 Christians were executed by ISIL shown in a video titled "A Message Signed with Blood to the Nation of the Cross."
+In 2023, Pope Francis announced that the men would be commemorated by the Catholic Church and listed within the Roman Martyrology.

 On April 19, 2015, ISIL released another video in which they executed about 30 Ethiopian Christians.

+In 2023, six Protestant Christian converts were sentenced to death for proselytizing.

+In 2023, Libya was ranked as the 3rd most dangerous country in the world to be a Christian.